 For example: My tendency is actually to simplify hair, as I did in the drawing to the left for my previous portrait drawing tutorial.

-I have never actually drawn a portrait in which the hair is as important as it is in this current scenario.
+(At the time of writing this) I have never drawn a portrait in which the hair is as important as it is in this current scenario.
 So, my goals for this drawing will be to:

 To reach both of these goals, drawing every hair or curl that I see does not have to be a priority.
 Instead, part of my challenge will be to figure out how to design what I see.
 To decide which details are important to include and which I can simplify or leave out of my drawing.
 I want my pencil marks to be considered, conscious decisions.